-The trail has been rated as "easy to moderate" in difficulty, so is suitable for less experienced hikers or families with children, and the wooded area is filled with native wildlife like deer and foxes.
-During the one mile loop, you will cross a wooden bridge that will take you across Duke's creek and to a vertical shaft that stands as a part of northern Georgia’s gold mining history.
+The trail has been rated easy to moderate, making it suitable for less experienced hikers or families with children.
+The wooded area is filled with native wildlife like deer and foxes.
+During the one-mile loop, you will cross a wooden bridge that will take you across Duke's creek and to a vertical shaft that stands as a part of northern Georgia's gold mining history.
 This spot is well known as a bat habitat, so have your camera ready to snap a photo as these winged creatures hang upside down to sleep by day.
 If you choose to hike at dusk, you may be able to score a shot of one or more bats in flight.

 Taking a stroll in Smithgall Woods is a favorite of locals and visitors alike for hiking around Helen.
-The park allows guests to explore five miles of nature trails which will be sure to give you a whole new look at Helen.
-There are trails that will give you a scenic look at Dukes Creek, or that will even take you through Dukes Creek in order to check out the woodlands which surround the waterway.
+The park allows guests to explore five miles of nature trails, which will be sure to give you a whole new look at Helen.
+Some trails will provide you with a beautiful look at Dukes Creek, or they will even take you through Dukes Creek to check out the woodlands surrounding the waterway.

-Off Georgia 17/75 and just six miles outside of Helen, this hiking trail is approximately two miles long and follows an old logging road so the terrain is even and navigable for younger hikers.
+Off Georgia 17/75, just six miles outside of Helen, this 2-mile hiking trail follows an old logging road so the terrain is even and navigable for younger hikers.

 The trail follows Andrew's Creek, also known for its trout fishing.
 You'll see large yellow poplars, maples, oaks and along the stream, rhododendrons, and mountain laurel thickets along the trek.

-This is yet another great spot for Hiking during the fall months.
-The path passes through majestic Maple and Oak trees which are well known for their fabulous colors during autumn, and as you watch bright red leaves reflect in and float down Andrew's Creek, your breath will be taken away.
+This is another excellent spot for hiking during the fall months.
+The path passes through majestic maple and oak trees well known for their fabulous vibrant colors during autumn.
+Your breath will be taken away as you witness bright red leaves reflect in and float down Andrew's Creek.

 High Shoals Waterfall

-Following a series of waterfalls, this hike is a popular, easy hike in the Chattahoochee Forest.
-At only 2.6 miles this short hike is perfect to pair with a longer hike or a great way to spend a morning on your North Georgia vacation.
-There are viewing platforms at various places along the trail so you can stop and enjoy the majesty of the waterfalls.
+Following a series of waterfalls, this hike is a popular and easy hike in the Chattahoochee Forest.
+At only 2.6 miles this short hike is a perfect way to spend a morning on your North Georgia vacation.
+There are viewing platforms at various places along the trail so you can stop to enjoy the brilliance of the waterfalls.
 Access to the trail is off of Forest Road 283 near Unicoi Road; not far from many of the cabin rentals in Helen.

 Tallulah Gorge Floor Access Trail

-To reach the bottom, most hikers take the 600-step Hurricane Falls Staircase and simply enjoy the views, although extreme adventurists may also choose to proceed onward down a 2.5 miles round-trip trail that is extremely rugged, filled with rocks and boulders.
+To reach the bottom, most hikers take the 600-step Hurricane Falls Staircase and simply enjoy the views.
+Although, extreme adventurists sometimes choose to proceed down a 2.5-mile extremely rugged round-trip trail, filled with rocks and boulders.

-Be advised that dogs are not allowed on the gorge floor or the stairs and that you must obtain a free access permit from the Interpretive Center.
-In order to get a permit, you must be wearing proper footwear, meaning no flip-flops, sandals, or crocs.
-Only 100 permits are issued each day, so it's wise to arrive early during peak season.
+Be advised that dogs are not allowed on the gorge floor or the stairs.
+You must obtain a free access permit from the Interpretive Center.
+Proper footwear is required to get a permit, which means no flip-flops, sandals, or crocs.
+Only 100 permits are issued daily, so it's wise to arrive early during peak season.